International Asset Planning Lawyers & Attorneys

 All of which is why CS&P offers estate planning services designed to stave off legal challenges while minimizing the resulting tax burden.

 Let CS&P’s Asset Planning lawyers help you plan the most important asset transfer of your life

 A key component of our strategy is to minimize the potential damage that can be caused in probate court, where even distant relatives can pop up and pose challenges to the will simply because they feel they were treated unfairly.
 These challenges – and subsequent appeals – can go on for years, draining financial resources and sapping psychic energy.
 That’s why CS&P sets up separate legal entities to control significant assets.
 That way, when the individual dies, he doesn’t actually own any assets – the legal entity does.
 Meaning there is no will, no probate process, no inheritance or estate taxes.
 The heirs simply assume control of the legal entity and immediately enjoy the benefits of ownership.
 This structure can be perpetuated over generations, ensuring control of assets and minimizing attorney and tax fees.

-Contact us to find out more about CS&P estate planning services.
+Find out more about CS&P global estate planning solutions